- Environmental Targets

 Implementation of solar power generator facilities

 Solar panels were installed above the south parking lot of HANKYU NISHINOMIYA GARDENS (along Yamate Kansen), and the power generated is used to illuminate the lights.
 Solar panels were also installed on the roof of HEP Five, and the clean natural energy is used to light up the Ferris wheel.
 A monitor indicating the quantity of energy generated by the sunlight has been set up in the atrium on the first floor.
+Furthermore, amount of energy generated and consumed are as follows.

 Installation of wind turbine generator system

-Promoting green walls and planting vegetation
+Promoting green walls and planting vegetation in urban areas

 In addition, the Sky Garden on the rooftop of HANKYU NISHINOMIYA GARDENS is a space of relaxation for those who visit.
 This is because vegetation indigenous to the Rokko mountain range is planted in the garden such as trees, cherry trees, and fruit trees, based on the facility concept of "harmony with the natural environment."